Phase II of the Markdown parser: fragmenting inline material into emphasis, links, backticked code and so forth.

 This ](strip.jpg).

-- The structure md_link_parse is private to this section.
+- The structure md_link_parse is accessed in 4/fsm and here.

 §4.2.
 See Markdown for how all this splicing is done.